Meet Karly Seyfried, LLMSW

 Therapist | Specializing in Adolescent & Young Adult Mental Health

-Karly is a dedicated mental health therapist at The Healing Approach who specializes in working with children, adolescents, and young adults navigating anxiety, depression, trauma, and life transitions.
+As a dedicated mental health therapist at The Healing Approach, I specialize in working with children, adolescents, and young adults navigating anxiety, depression, trauma, and life transitions.

-With a strengths-based, trauma-informed approach, Karly is passionate about helping young people feel seen, supported, and empowered in every stage of their healing journey.
+With a strengths-based, trauma-informed approach, I’m passionate about helping young people feel seen, supported, and empowered in every stage of their healing journey.

-Since beginning her clinical work in 2021, Karly has provided community-based therapy to youth and families across Livingston County through Community Mental Health in Howell.
+Since beginning clinical work in 2021, I’ve provided community-based therapy to youth and families across Livingston County through Community Mental Health in Howell.

-Her experience working closely with clients in their homes and schools has given her a deep understanding of the complex challenges teens and families face today, and how to meet them where they are on their individual journey.
+My experience working closely with clients in their homes and schools has given me a deep understanding of the complex challenges teens and families face today, and how to meet them where they are on their individual journey.

-Karly is trained in several leading therapeutic modalities, including EMDR (Eye Movement Desensitization and Reprocessing), CBT (Cognitive Behavioral Therapy), TF-CBT (Trauma-Focused CBT), and DBT (Dialectical Behavior Therapy).
-She also has significant experience working with children and adolescents with autism.
+I’m trained in several leading therapeutic modalities, including EMDR (Eye Movement Desensitization and Reprocessing), CBT (Cognitive Behavioral Therapy), TF-CBT (Trauma-Focused CBT), and DBT (Dialectical Behavior Therapy).

-She tailors each session to the individual needs of her clients, offering practical tools and emotional support to help them build resilience, improve emotional regulation, and gain confidence in their ability to cope with life’s challenges.
+Each session is tailored to the individual needs of my clients, offering practical tools and emotional support to help you build resilience, improve emotional regulation, and gain confidence in their ability to cope with life’s challenges.

-Karly is currently accepting new clients for therapy appointments in-person and virtually, Monday through Thursday, 9:00 AM to 6:00 PM.
-Some insurance is accepted.
+I’m currently accepting new clients for therapy appointments in-person and virtually, Monday through Thursday, 9:00 AM to 6:00 PM.
+We currently accept BCBS of MI, Anthem, Aetna, Molina, McLaren, Meridian, and Cigna insurance.

 Available Now: EMDR Therapy for Children, Teens, & Young Adults!